 Nominating and Corporate Governance Committee Charter

-The Nominating and Corporate Governance Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of Insperity, Inc. (the “Company”) to (1) identify individuals qualified to become Board members, consistent with the criteria for selection approved by the Board; (2) to recommend to the Board a slate of director nominees to be elected by the stockholders at the next annual meeting of stockholders and, when appropriate, director appointees to take office between annual meetings; (3) to develop and recommend to the Board a set of corporate governance guidelines for the Company; and (4) to oversee the evaluation of the Board and management.
+The Nominating and Corporate Governance Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of Insperity, Inc. (the “Company”) (1) to identify individuals qualified to become Board members, consistent with the criteria for selection approved by the Board; (2) to recommend to the Board a slate of director nominees to be elected by the stockholders at the next annual meeting of stockholders and, when appropriate, director appointees to take office between annual meetings; (3) to recommend to the Board nominees for each committee of the Board; (4) to develop and recommend to the Board a set of corporate governance guidelines for the Company; and (5) to oversee the evaluation of the Board and management.

 Membership and Meetings